CameronBodine/PINGMapper/docs/BinaryStructure.md

 | 152 Bytes     | Solix            |

 ##### 2.2.1.1) Header Structure
 The header for a sonar record contains metadata specific to that sonar record.
 Information about the ping location, time elapsed since beginning of the recording, heading, speed, depth, etc. are contained in this structure.
 The data is preceded by a hexidecimal value that is unique for the data that follows, referred to as a tag.
 For example, `Depth` is tagged by a hexidecimal value of `87`.
-While the variety of information stored in the header varies by Humminbird model, tags consistently identify the type of information that follows.
+While the variety of information stored in the header varies by Humminbird&reg; model, tags consistently identify the type of information that follows.
 The following sections indicate the tags, offset from start of sonar record, the data that follows the tag, and the size (in bytes) of the data.

-##### 2.2.1.2) Humminbird 900 Series
+##### 2.2.1.2) Humminbird&reg; 900 Series
 Header Length (Bytes): **67**

 | Name              | Offset | Length | Bytes | Hex Value     | Integer Value | Description |